 Albiston joined the club as a trainee in July 1972.
 Two years later he turned professional, making his first-team debut on 9 October 1974 in a League Cup tie victory against Manchester City at Old Trafford in front of 55,000.

-league debut at Portsmouth – he had to wait until 1976/77 for his breakthrough as a first-team regular.
+Six days after that, he made his league debut at Portsmouth, but had to wait until 1976/77 for his breakthrough as a first-team regular.

 His opportunity arrived in dramatic circumstances.
 Following injury to Stewart Houston, Albiston was called in as a replacement for the 1977 FA Cup final against Liverpool.